 Dashing Strike-Blinding Speed is THE rune for when tackling more difficult content.

 Sixth Sense (Harmony) these two passives “almost” do the same thing.
-While Harmony sucks in the early game (where your gear doesn’t support it well), it quickly becomes the strongest defensive passive in the entirety of the game.
+While Harmony sucks in the early game (where your gear doesn’t support it well), it quickly becomes the strongest defensive passive in the entire game.
 Use Sixth Sense early if you need defense NOW.
+But make sure you eventually abuse and maximize Harmony when you can.

 Mantra of Conviction-Annihilation is a double whammy.
 It increases our clear speed by making enemies more vulnerable AND give us a speed boost after each kill!